chocolateboy/string_splitter/README.md

 * including the separators in the results
 * removing (some) empty fields

-But, because the API is squeezed into two overloaded parameters (the separator and the limit), achieving the desired effects can be tricky.
+But, because the API is squeezed into two overloaded parameters (the delimiter and the limit), achieving the desired effects can be tricky.
 For instance, while `String#split` removes empty trailing fields (by default), it provides no way to remove *all* empty fields.
-Likewise, the cramped API means there's no way to e.g. combine a limit (positive integer) with the option to preserve empty fields (negative integer), or use backreferences in a separator pattern without including its captured subexpressions in the result.
+Likewise, the cramped API means there's no way to e.g. combine a limit (positive integer) with the option to preserve empty fields (negative integer), or use backreferences in a delimiter pattern without including its captured subexpressions in the result.

 If `split` was being written from scratch, without the baggage of its legacy API,